 Anyone who has ever had a pet knows that they create lots of waste.
 It is estimated that 10 million tons of waste from pets fill landfills yearly.
-What can be done?
+What can you do to help?
 Instead of using plastic bags to pick up and dispose of your pet’s waste, try using recycled biodegradable pet poop bags.
 If you want to be even more eco-friendly, get an in-ground waste disposal system.
 What you might ask?
 In-ground waste disposal systems are essentially miniature septic systems that allow you to dispose of your pet’s waste right in your back yard.
 There are several companies that sell kits you can buy to create your own environmentally-friendly dog waste disposal system.
-If you have a cat, switch from a clay-based litter to a biodegradable litter, such as ökocat.
+If you have a cat, consider switching from a clay-based litter to a biodegradable litter, such as ökocat.
 By switching to a biodegradable litter, you can cut down on the estimated 2 million tons of clay litter that end up in landfills.
 If you brave you can also try teaching your cat to use the toilet.
 It sounds crazy but cats can accurately be trained to use a toilet.
 Kits are available that help you guide your cat through the process.
 It may be a lot of work at first but think about never having to clean a litter box again?
 Now if we could just teach them to flush!

 Give A Hoot, Don’t Pollute

-Always pick-up after your pet and follow the backpacker’s motto of leaving only footprints behind.
+Always pick-up after your pet and follow the backpacker’s motto of leaving only footprints (or paw prints) behind.
 Besides being inconsiderate, leaving your pet’s waste behind can pollute water sources when runoff washes into streams and lakes.

 Make sure your pet isn’t adding to the pet over-population problem by having your pets spayed or neutered.